 It is said that two slices of whole wheat bread might cause blood glucose spikes equivalent to the number of calories of table sugar.

 Other bread which is gluten-free might be worse or just as bad, due to its highly refined starches and grains.
 But we have good news; there is one bread that is much easier to digest.

 This is in comparison to other types of bread.
 Intrigued?
 Read on, to find out more.

 This bread is known by the name Sourdough bread.
 It is made differently in comparison the gluten-free and commercially made bread.
 It is a fermented bread, and that is why it is easier to digest.

 Moreover, the fermentation process is what makes it less likely to lead to blood glucose spikes.

 This bread is made according to one of the oldest ways of making bread.
 It is thought that this bread has been baked in ancient Egypt all the way back in 1500 BC.
 Sourdough bread is very famous in the Middle East, San Francisco, and the Mediterranean.

 Usually, most types of bread use baker’s yeast in order to raise the dough.
 But the traditional recipes for sourdough bread use lactic acid and wild yeast.

-You should know that the lactic acid bacteria is actually the same kind of beneficial bacteria which is present in fermented foods like kimchi, yogurt, sauerkraut, pickles, and kombucha.
+You should know that the lactic acid bacteria is actually the same kind of beneficial bacteria that is present in fermented foods like kimchi, yogurt, sauerkraut, pickles, and kombucha.

 3 Reasons Why This Bread Is Better